Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 ### Create a user-assigned managed identity

-From your command prompt window, run
+From your command prompt window, run:
 ```
 az identity create -g $RESOURCE_GROUP -n AdminUser
 ```

-Make note of the identity's principal ID, to use in the next step.
-Also make note of its client ID for a later step.

-If you already have a managed identity named "AdminUser", you can get these IDs by running
+You will be prompted for this identity's principal, client, and object IDs in later steps.
+You can get these IDs by running:
 ```
 az identity show -g $RESOURCE_GROUP -n AdminUser
 ```